GrgicevicLukaNTNU/Gemini_forces_publisher/README.md

 perpendicular to the ship's heading.
 Each press of the button increases or decreases torque or the force by 20 N or Nm.
 Maximum is 100 in each degree of freedom...
+Start roscore, ros_client and ros_server first.
-Use 'rostopic echo /force_control' to observe actual force commanded.
+Use 'rostopic echo /force_control' in new terminal to observe actual force commanded.
 Keep this terminal active.
 Waiting for the input...